 Establishing a tax home is a rule established by the Internal Revenue Service.
 Once you have a tax home, you have the opportunity to collect tax-free stipends to pay for various living and moving expenses while on the job.
 This sounds great until you have to file your taxes.
 Working in multiple states, filing multiple state returns, and claiming deductions can make tax filing difficult for the average travel nurse.
 You may have to hire a professional to complete your taxes each year, which is yet another added expense of travel nursing you’ll want to plan for.

 Still Weighing the Pros & Cons?
-Partner with ProLink Instead
+Partner with ProLink Healthcare Instead

 As you can see, travel nursing has many benefits.
 A chance to escape drudgery, higher earnings, and untold chances to grow your career await you as a travel nurse.
-Many of the cons of travel nursing can be alleviated by partnering with a healthcare staffing agency like ProLink.
-At ProLink Healthcare Staffing, you get help with finding jobs, searching for housing, securing licensure, and paperwork.
+Many of the cons of travel nursing can be alleviated by partnering with a healthcare staffing agency like ProLink Healthcare.
+At ProLink Healthcare, you get help with finding jobs, securing licensure, and paperwork.
 All the difficulties traveling nurses usually complain about can be a thing of the past when you have a dedicated recruiter actively placing you in the most in-demand positions.
 Apply today to begin the process of becoming a travel nurse.